Kristina01111000/4Einstitute/README.md

 It’s going to be a simple site with an explanation of the treatment and info to contact it they want to join.

-Need a tagline, temp is ‘researching ways to bring ancient insight into modern times’ temporary

-waiting on admin access to start the site